-The Outstanding Researcher Award recognizes and encourages excellence in business communication research.
 The recipient is an ABC member whose research has made an outstanding contribution to the business communication discipline.
-The award recipient receives a plaque and \$1500 USD cash, contributed by Board-approved sponsor(s).
-By existing agreement, the Association permits the sponsor(s) to publicize the name of the awardee in advertising.
-The award is sponsored by McGraw-Hill Irwin.
+The recipient receives a plaque and a check for \$1500 USD from sponsor McGraw-Hill Irwin.
+By existing agreement, the Association permits the sponsor(s) to publicize the name of the awardee in advertising.-The recipient will present her/his research at the ABC Annual Conference the year following receipt of the award.